New South Wales 600/700 class railcar

 The 600/700 class railcars are a class of diesel multiple unit built by the New South Wales Government Railways.
-They were built to operate on branch lines from 1949 with low traffic volumes later being transferred to Newcastle and Wollongong to operate suburban services until withdrawn in 1994.
-However, one 600 class railcar was converted to solar operation for use on the Byron Bay Train service.
-The upgraded train entered service on 16 December 2017 and is believed to be the world's first solar-powered train.
+They were built to operate on branch lines from 1949, with low traffic volumes later being transferred to Newcastle and Wollongong to operate suburban services until withdrawn in 1994.

 Construction

 In January 1946, approval was given for the construction of 10 two car sets.
 It was decided that they would be constructed at the new New South Wales Government Railways' Chullora Railway Workshops.
 They were built with an aluminium body on a steel frame.
 Each consisted of a 600 class powercar and 700 class driving trailer.
 They were powered by two General Motors 6/71 diesels coupled to an Allison TCLA 655 hydraulic transmission.
 The power car had 32 economy seats and had provision for eight tonnes of luggage while the trailer seated 24 in economy and 26 in first class.
 The 600/700s were capable of operating in multiple together and there was at least one instance of four sets operating together.